samocorp/superprocessor/README.md

     cmd('mkdir -p ', NEW_DIR_P, \
     '&& cd', NEW_DIR_P, \
     '&& npm install')

+See [/examples](https://github.com/samocorp/superprocessor/tree/master/examples) for more use cases.

+Since a tuple is returned, you have to unpack it for every call.

+    # WRONG
+    OUT = cmd(...)

+    # RIGHT
+    OUT, ERR = cmd(...)

+Although you might end up un-naming it

+     out, _ = cmd(...)

+Happy Scripting :-)

 ## License

 This project is governed by the MIT License.